namvnngu/namvnngu.github.io/drafts/writing.md

 initially had a hard time to understand what Block is and when Block should be used.

+I am not entirely confident that I am applying CUBE CSS correctly, but at least I find it fun to work with.

 ### CSS Reset

 I referenced Josh Comeau's [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset).